-- \ Any competency points gained from the CBL End of Module Exam count towards the required number of competencies for the CBL module.
-Please see the Case-Based Learning Module section for further details. - \\ Anatomy Lab Assessment tests anatomy content covered in the MSK and Neurosciences Modules in Foundations III.
-The exam will occur in the anatomy lab space where students progress through several timed stations and be assessed on anatomy content using labelled cadaveric specimens.

-\\\ The Foundations III Final Exam is a cumulative exam and tests clinical application of content from Foundations I, II and III block modules as well as the CBL modules.
+- Questions with competency points associated are marked as either 0 (competency NOT met) or 1 (competency met).
+Grades are assigned according to a rubric, where inadequate answers are associated with a grade of 0 (no competency point awarded) and adequate or excellent answers are awarded 1 (one competency point awarded). - Anatomy Lab Assessment tests anatomy content covered in the MSK and Neurosciences Modules in Foundations III.
+The exam will occur in the anatomy lab space where students progress through several timed stations and be assessed on anatomy content using labelled cadaveric specimens. - The Foundations III Final Exam is a cumulative exam and tests clinical application of content from Foundations I, II and III block modules as well as the CBL modules.
 This Final Exam is modeled on the national exam at the end of medical school, the MCCQE part 1 exam, and consists of a series of clinical vignettes that test a student's ability to diagnose, investigate, and treat various health conditions.
 Question styles may include: short answer, multiple choice, extended multiple choice, fill-in-theblank, and matching.
 A minimum score of 60% on the Foundations III Final Exam is required for successful course completion.